Upton Methodist Church

 There seem to be a number of scams using Christian terms at the moment.
 Please be very careful.
 Never reply to such a text or email.
 Rather contact the person by a different means to check.
 Your Ministers will not ask you to purchase gift cards on their behalf by email or text.
 Please let us know if you receive such an email or text so we can pass the information on to Action Fraud and the Police.

 Mothers in Israel

 On Tuesday mornings at 10:00AM Rev. Louise Carr will be running a study group looking at Mothers in Israel, a recent book which explores the influential women in early Methodism.
 Anyone is welcome to join us, just ask Rev. Louise for the Zoom code.
 The author is going to give us a talk on Zoom one Thursday afternoon.

 As we are a small congregation we tend to cultivate good friendships, and develop quality connections through attending other Church held Circuit events and services.
 That stated our members do take an active role within local social activities, such as:

 - The Upton and Kexby Friendship Club: - Meets Thursday, 2:00PM - [Fortnightly] in the Methodist Schoolroom.

-We have recently started our monthly Coffee Morning again, with thanks to those Ladies and Gentlemen that did all the work.
-We hope to continue our Coffee Mornings throughout the Summer on the 2nd Wednesday of the month from 10:00AM till 12:00 NOON.
+We do usually meet for a Coffee Morning on the 2nd Wednesday of the month from 10:00AM till 12:00 NOON.
 Why not take a ride out and come and visit?
 We will be glad to welcome you!